Dr Dangs Lab

 • This test may help in early identification and treatment of diabetes.
-The normal reference range for this test is 4.4 to 6.5 %.
+The reference range for this test is 4.4 to 6.5%.

 Understanding HbA1c Tests: Monitoring Blood Sugar Levels